 For those lucky enough to survive a fire, the treatment of a burn injury can be extremely expensive, not to mention extremely painful and emotionally traumatic.
 Some burn victims are horribly burned and the consequences of preventable negligence can last a lifetime.
 Obviously, specialists have to be involved in the care of burn wounds and when children are involved, these injuries can be heartbreaking and life altering.
 Thus, in the context of a preventable burn injury to a child, resort to the legal process may be necessary in order to provide for a lifetime of medical care associated with the injury.

 If there is a defective product or some other act of negligence which results in the injury to the child, a burn injury victim through his or her parents may be entitled to compensation for the medical expenses and the pain and suffering attendant to a burn injury ordeal.
 Because most plaintiff lawyers work on a contingent fee basis, typically such cases can be handled without the client having to pay up front for legal representation.
 Sometimes the immediate cause of an unexplained fire may be unknown and parents may not even know they have a products liability claim or claims for an unsafe condition caused by the negligence of a third party.
 This is why, in some cases, parents may wish to confer with legal counsel when in doubt.

-If you or any member of your family is the victim of a burn injury and need representation by a firm who has handled burn injuries to both children and adults, please feel free to call one of our attorneys at our toll free number 1-800-228-9159.
+If you or any member of your family is the victim of a burn injury and need representation by a firm who has handled burn injuries to both children and adults, please feel free to call on of our attorneys at number (404) 658-9070.